• Skip to main content

 Meal Prep Balanced Meals

 A balanced diet means finding the correct ratios of macronutrients for you.
 So what are macronutrients (or macros)?
-They are carbohydrates, proteins, and fats that our bodies need in large amounts to function.
+They are carbohydrates, proteins, and fats that my body needs in large amounts to function.
 For my diet, I must aim for around 50% carbohydrates, 30% protein (equivalent to 3.5 ounces), and 20% fat.
 However, this can differ according to your needs.

 Each meal contributes to your daily macro intake.
 Carbohydrates are found in fruit, vegetables, cereals, and grain products.
 Protein can come from meat, vegetables, nuts, and legumes.
 Fat comes from animal and plant sources and should be kept to a minimum yet not excluded from a diet.